The Clifton Suspension Bridge Trust is currently recruiting for a bridge attendant to join the team based at the iconic Clifton Suspension Bridge.

 This role is shift based with an average of 37 hours per week, covering mornings, afternoons and night shifts, including weekends.

-The closing date for return of applications is Wednesday 28th February 2018.
+The closing date for applications is 31 October 2021.